 Like all materials in the collections of the Lewis Walpole Library, the books and pamphlets record and support the ideas and culture of eighteenth-century Britain, focusing particularly on Horace Walpole and his world.
-Formats range from books and pamphlets to trade cards, almanacs, broadsides, periodicals, and maps.
+Formats range from books and pamphlets to trade cards, almanacs, broadsides, periodicals, maps, and more.

 Holdings cover such topics as:

 - Walpole and his friends, associates, and contemporaries

 The library is perhaps best known for its collection of: